YoonjungChoi/CMPE255_TEAM10/README.md

 ![image](https://user-images.githubusercontent.com/20979517/164597834-91e22330-7d3c-49b1-87cc-af17eea57aba.png)

 This Tweetter analysis is about prediction problem on whether a person's words are actually telling a disaster.
-If someone says that 'On plus side LOOK AT THE SKY LIST NIGHT IT WAS ABLAZE',  people. can unserstand it does not mean 'disaster' but metaphorically somthing.
+If someone says that 'On plus side LOOK AT THE SKY LIST NIGHT IT WAS ABLAZE',  People can unserstand it does not mean 'disaster' but metaphorically somthing.
 However, It is not clear for machine.
 Thus, our team10 will investigate what techniques are for NLP and explore them.

 **Source Dataset**